jembi/opencrvs-fhir-templates/README.md

 # API details

-## Authentication (Disabled for HacKonnect-a-thon)
+## Authentication

 Authentication and Authorization for the API is done via JWTs.
 For external system interfacing with OpenCRVS a JWT token will be issued manually for your application.
-To use the token each HTTP request made to the API must include the in it's `Authorization` header along with the prefix `bearer` for token type:
+To use the token each HTTP request made to the API must include the token in it's `Authorization` header along with the prefix `bearer` for token type:

 ```
 Authorization: bearer <token>
 ```

+This token will contain restrictions to which endpoints a system can access which the API will enforce.

 ## Notification API